supreet11agrawal/Proposal/Proposal.md

     * Variance
     * Standard deviation

-Following is the crude prototype for 1D Random Walk:
+Following is the crude prototype for class of 1D Random Walk:

 ```
 class OneDRandomWalk(Basic):